cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 ### Explanation of rules

 - `RequiresHotbarSlot` - If true, requires the gear to be in a valid hotbar slot to use it.
 Not relevant for things with a designated slot, such as a cape.
+- `FromMenuDuringPVP` - Allowed values:
+  - `AllowSwapIntoWastedSlot` - During pvp, the gear can only be inserted into an empty slot, or take the place of "junk" in the slot. (i.e. a non-weapon in a hotbar slot)
-- `AllowMenuInsertDuringPvp` - If true, allows the gear to be equipped when there is an open slot for it, during pvp.
+  - `AllowSwapIntoFilledSlot` - During pvp, the gear can be put into any slot regardless of what's already in it.
-- `AllowMenuSwapDuringPvp` - If true, allows the gear to be moved in/out of a slot, during pvp.
+- `Forbidden` - If true, the gear can **never** be equipped.

 ### Forbidden gear
-A `forbidden` piece of gear is never allowed to be used.
-(And none of the above rules apply).
+A `forbidden` piece of gear is **never** allowed to be equipped.

 Broad types of gear can be forbidden (for example, all slashers).\
 As well as specific gear pieces, like "The Thousand Storms".